steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 1. I haven't written code for chat app before this post.
 So please use this just for reference.

-2. I decided not to use Frontend Frameworks here because I want to find that I can write something useful without them.
+2. I decided not to use Frontend Frameworks here because I wanted to find that I can write something useful without them.

-Therefore, the code below may not be well-organized and want you to use framework if you want to make it advanced.
+Therefore, the code below may not be well-organized and want you to use framework if you want to make it advanced with database, login, send and receive video and image etc.

 The **index.js** file we will use will be similar to the code below.